 Binge drinking is defined as the consumption of four drinks or more for a woman and five drinks or more for a man within a 2 hour period on at least one occasion in the past 30 days.
-Garfield County had a higher binge drinking rate than Washington state's average.
+Asotin County had a binge drinking rate of 17 percent, which is the same as the Washington state rate.
 Binge drinking presents many problems to the community, as national data reveals its frequent association with injuries, sexual assault, unwanted pregnancy, violence, and chronic diseases.